15 Toast Ideas for Babies and Toddlers

 Tell me what toast toppings I forgot, and happy eating!

 Looking for more baby-led weaning ideas and family feeding tips?
 Sign up for my newsletter!
 I’ll send two emails a month, including one with a recipe.
 And, when you sign up, I’ll send you three of my favorite healthy smoothie recipes for the whole family.
 I look forward to being in touch!
-And for lots more easy, healthy finger foods for baby, check out my best-selling cookbook Baby-Led Feeding.
+And for lots more easy, healthy finger foods for baby, check out my newly revised, best-selling cookbook Baby-Led Feeding.

 Photo by Lauren Volo from Baby-Led Feeding.